-3. Audit Issues # 7, # 9, and # 10: Inclusion of Net Non-Operating Revenues in Company's Revenue Requirement Calculation requirement in the instant rate proceeding.
+3. Audit Issues # 7, # 9, and # 10: Inclusion of Net Non-Operating Revenues in Company's Revenue Requirement Calculation

+The Company currently records its jobbing revenues and associated jobbing expenses in the accounts specified by the Uniform System of Accounts (USoA) for Water Utilities.
+However, also according to the USoA, jobbing revenues and expenses are classified as nonoperating, or "below-the-line" accounts.
+During the 2018 test year PWW recorded jobbing revenues of \$337,556 and jobbing expenses of \$145,582.
+The net of which, or \$191,974, the Company included in its Other Operating Revenues for purposes of calculating its revenue requirement in the instant rate proceeding.
 The Audit Staff concluded that such classification was inappropriate based on the definition of these revenues and expenses as contained in the USoA (Audit Issue # 7).
 The Audit Staff further concluded that PWW's lack of compliance in this regard also contributed to its findings with regard to the balance of PWW's Allowance for Doubtful Accounts (Audit Issue # 9) as well as the Company's overall lack of compliance with aspects of the USoA (Audit Issue # 10).
 The Company argued that net jobbing revenues have been included in its other operating revenues in all of its previous rate cases dating back to 1996.
 PWW further argued that the inclusion of its net jobbing revenues in other operating revenues actually results in a benefit to ratepayers by reducing its calculated revenue requirement.
-As such, the Settling Parties agree and recommend the Commission find that PWW's inclusion of its net jobbing revenues in other operating revenue for purposes of calculating its overall revenue requirement is appropriate.
+As such, the Settling Parties agree and recommend the Commission find that PWW's inclusion of its net jobbing revenues in other operating revenues for purposes of calculating its overall revenue requirement is appropriate.